Advocate for California’s Moms and Babies

 - Save the date for Capitol Day 2016 on Tuesday, May 17.
-Volunteers from around the state will gather in Sacramento on May 13th for our annual Capitol Day to advocate for legislative priorities to improve maternal and child health.
+Volunteers from around the state will gather in Sacramento to advocate for legislative priorities to improve maternal and child health.

 - Sign up for the March of Dimes Advocacy Network to receive updates and action alerts related to our advocacy priorities.

 - Read the 2015 Advocacy Year in Review to learn about our successful efforts on childhood immunizations, newborn screening and protecting care for children with special health care needs.